I grew up playing, watching, and talking about hockey.

 Which is, of course, not at all what happened.
 Ottawa kept finding ways to tie games in the dying seconds then taking them in overtime.
 My beloved Rangers, who would have taken the series easily if they could have just held on for a few more minutes in three games, were shown the door.

 That last night was awful.
 As much as I held out hope, the writing was on the wall.
 My team, who had continually been unable to hold on to a multi-goal lead, now was in a deficit in the closing minutes.
 Our goalie went to the bench in a last-minute gamble to get a desperation goal, tie the game, and send it to overtime, where maybe we could win it.

 I mean, we were due!
 How many times do we have to put up with the indignity of having victory snatched away from us at the last minute?
 It’s way past time that we got even with —

 And then Ottawa put one in our empty net.

 ‘It’s OK, Daddy.’

 It was late, but I was already restless with playoff pain.
 I decided to take a walk, let the cool night air try to clear my head, knowing it wouldn’t.
 I passed a sports bar on the next block, with fellow Rangers fans spilled onto the sidewalk, cursing, smoking or saying their goodbyes to each other.
 A few noted my jersey, exchanging glum nods with me as I passed.
-They too, were now beset with playoff pains.
+They also were now beset with playoff pains.

 I returned home in time to kiss my wife goodnight.
 I would stay up.
 Sleep would not come soon, and another beer was in order.
-I settled into the couch to watch the talking heads tell me about what went wrong for us and what went right for them.
+I settled on the couch to watch the talking heads tell me about what went wrong for us and what went right for them.
 Like I didn’t already know.

 Liam doesn’t make much noise when he gets up in the middle of the night, and this occasion was no different.
 Suddenly he was just standing there, looking up at me.